ridouchire/file-hosting/README.md

-# Web application for loading and storing images.
+# Web application for upload and storing images.

 ## Features:
-* Time of storage of pictures == time of existence of the resource.
+* The storage period for files is equal to the resource of the resource.
 * Simple implementation.
 * Adaptive interface for mobile devices.

-Lol.